mmbmf1/mmbmf1/posts/vector-similarity-search.md

 ## The Problem

-Application-level similarity calculation is slow and doesn't scale.
+Application-level similarity calculation can be slow and may not scale well for large datasets.

 ```typescript
 const queryEmbedding = await generateEmbedding(query);